Breaking Down Barriers with Virtual Fence

 Base Station/Towers: eShepherd has both cellular and base station systems.
 If base station/s are necessary, they are $6,000/station.

 Company Statement: Vence is built for hard to fence, extensive areas.
-Our base stations cover 7,500+ acres depending on topography, and we have had huge success/great efficacy in places with little to no cellular service because our collars run on Lora WAN to check in with the base station, not needing cellular service to talk to the base station.
+A single Vence base station can cover 7,500+ acres depending on topography, and we have had huge success/great efficacy in places with limited cellular service because our collars run on Lora WAN with two-way communication to check in with the base station, not needing cellular service to talk to the base station.
 We have a fantastic Rancher Success Team who are there for onboarding ranchers, training cattle, and any needs for their Vence use.

-Collars: Collars are leased at $50/cow for an annual subscription, which includes the battery.
+Collars: Collars have a lifetime warranty and are leased at $50/cow for an annual subscription, which includes the battery.

 Batteries: Extra batteries are $10/battery.

-Base Station/Towers: Base stations are $10k for self-install, $12k for the Vence team to install it.
+Base Station/Towers: Base stations are $10k for self-install, $12k for the Vence team to install it with a 3-year warranty.

 Funding Opportunities